Danielmdc94/42Hive-Minisynth/README.md

 - Run with ```./minisynth <filename>```.
 Valid files are provided in the directory "examples"

 Disclaimer:
 Currently the program only plays one track at a time.
-You can choose the track to play changit the value of 't' in the build_notes.c file, line 6.
+You can choose the track to play changing the value of 't' in the build_notes.c file, line 6.